chtrembl/azure-cloud/petstore/01-build-the-docker-images/README.md

 run the following command

-> 💡 Docker will use the root directory (indicated by '.') and execute the Dockerfile commands to build a Docker Image tagged petstoreservice:latest
+> 📝 Please Note, Docker will use the root directory (indicated by '.') and execute the Dockerfile commands to build a Docker Image tagged petstoreservice:latest

 ```docker build -t petstoreservice .```